Gunivers/Bookshelf/docs/index.rst

 - a pathfinding system
-- or a system allowing the management of vectors to give very customized trajectories to your entities, which can be deflected by the wind, bounce on blocks etc ...
+- or a system allowing the management of vectors to give very customized trajectories to your entities, which can be deflected by the wind, bounce on blocks etc...

 Because a short video is better than a long speech: https://www.youtube.com/watch?v=E2nKYEvjETk